Columbus, Georgia: Geography

 According to the US Census Bureau, the city has a total area of 221.0 sqmi, of which 216.3 sqmi are land and 4.7 sqmi (2.14%) are covered by water.

 Columbus borders Phenix City, its largest suburb (in Alabama).
 Columbus also borders Chattahoochee, Talbot, Harris, and Russell County, which is in Alabama.

 Climate

 Columbus has a humid subtropical climate (Köppen Cfa).
-Daytime summer temperatures often reach highs in the mid-90°Fs, and low temperatures in the winter average in the upper 30s.
+Daytime summer temperatures often reach highs above 95°F and on occasion will approach or exceed 100°F. The all-time high temperature in Columbus was 106°F, set on June 30, 2012 during an exceptional heat wave in the Southeast.
+Low temperatures in the winter average in the upper 30s, with several nights a year seeing temperatures below freezing.
+There are two recorded instances of temperatures below 0°F in the city: -2°F on January 21, 1985, part of a larger cold wave that affected the eastern half of the country; and the all-time record low of -3°F on February 13, 1899, part of another exceptional Arctic outbreak.
 Columbus is often considered a dividing line or "natural snowline" of the southeastern United States with areas north of the city receiving snowfall annually, with areas to the south typically not receiving snowfall every year or at all.

 Columbus is within USDA hardiness zone 8b in the city center and zone 8a in the suburbs.